English people: English diaspora

 From the earliest times, English people have left England to settle in other parts of Great Britain and Northern Ireland.
 It is impossible to identify their numbers, as British censuses have historically not invited respondents to identify themselves as English.
 However, the census does record place of birth, revealing that 8.1% of Scotland's population, 3.7% of the population of Northern Ireland and 20% of the Welsh population were born in England.
-Similarly, the census of the Republic of Ireland does not collect information on ethnicity, but it does record that there are over 200,000 people living in Ireland who were born in England and Wales.
+While, the census of the Republic of Ireland does not collect information on the English ethnicity specifically as they are inside the white other category, but it does have record that there are over 200,000 people living in Ireland who were born in England and Wales.

 English ethnic descent and emigrant communities are found primarily in the Western world, and settled in significant numbers in some areas.
 Substantial populations descended from English colonists and immigrants exist in the United States, Canada, Australia, South Africa and New Zealand.